silanglois/Process-SFG-data/README.md

 calibration files (e.g. polystyrene), and sample files.
 If a file contains "bg", or "bkg", or "background" in its filename, it will be sorted as a background.
-If a file contains what is inputed in the `calibration string` or `reference string` fields, it will be sorted as calibration or reference, accordingly.[^1] All other files will be sorted as sample files.
+If a file contains what is inputed in the `calibration string` or `reference string` fields, it will be sorted as calibration or reference, accordingly.
+All other files will be sorted as sample files.

 Click the "Apply changes" button on the bottom right once done with the matching.

 > [!TIP]
-> If you name your files the same way I (Simon) do, you might notice that most of this sorting is automatic.
+> If you name your files the same way I do, you might notice that most of this sorting is automatic.
+See [Example data](#example-data) for more details.

-[^1]: An issue was raised on this topic.

 ### 3 - Calibrate visible wavelength
 Use the "Calibration" tab to calibrate the visible wavelength.
 In the dropdown on the top left, select which file you desire to use for calibration (the options are the different lines in the vis wavelength calibration tables in the data sorting tab).
 The raw data for the selected calibration file and the corresponding reference and background is plotted in the top left axis.
 Those datafiles are used to plot the measured absorbance of your calibration sample on the bottom left axis.[^calibration] The collected calibration absoption spectum is plotted against the imaginary refractive index of polystyrene, with the original data coming from the [National Institute of Standards and Technology](https://webbook.nist.gov/cgi/cbook.cgi?ID=C9003536&Mask=80#IR-Spec).